drhelius/Gearboy/README.md

 ### Windows

-- You need Microsoft Visual Studio Community 2019 or later.
+- Install Microsoft Visual Studio Community 2019 or later.
 - Open the Gearboy Visual Studio solution `platforms/windows/Gearboy.sln` and build.
 - You may want to use the `platforms/windows/Makefile` to build the application using MinGW.